Airthings-Hardware-Platform/Generate_C_animations/README.md

 # Convert_from_images_to_animations_in_C
 ## Pixelate Images and Convert to C Animation Structs

-This tool helps you convert PNG images (or a sequence of images) into C structs suitable for use in embedded animation projects.
-It pixelates images to a fixed grid, extracts brightness data, and generates C code for animation frames.
+This tool converts a sequence of PNG JPG or JPEG images into C structs, which can be used for animations in embedded systems and other C-based projects.
+The script pixelates the images to a fixed grid, extracts brightness data, and generates the corresponding C code for animation frames.

----

 ### Features